scalameta/mdoc/docs/readme.md

 examples in markdown files allowing you to compile markdown documentation as part of your build.
 Distinguishing features of Vork include:

-- [good performance](#performance): a tight edit/render/preview feedback loop
+- [good performance](#performance): incremental, hot compilation gives you snappy feedback while writing documentation.
-  makes it fun to write documentation.
-- [script semantics](#script-semantics): markdown documents are compiled into regular Scala programs making code examples copy-paste friendly.
+- [script semantics](#script-semantics): markdown documents are compiled into normal Scala programs making examples copy-paste friendly.
-- [good error messages](#good-error-messages): compile errors and crashes are reported with positions of the original markdown source.
+- [good error messages](#good-error-messages): compile errors and crashes are reported with positions of the original markdown source making it easy to track down where things went wrong.
-- [link hygiene](#link-hygiene): compile errors and crashes are reported with positions of the original markdown source.
+- [link hygiene](#link-hygiene): catch broken links to non-existing sections while generating the site.
-- variable injection: instead of hardcoding constants, use variables like `@@VERSION@` to make sure the documentation remains up-to-date.
+- variable injection: instead of hardcoding constants like versions numbers, use variables like `@@VERSION@` to make sure the documentation stays up-to-date with new releases.
 - extensible: library APIs expose hooks to customize rendering of code fences.

 Table of contents: